-The question is, what's the best kind of load for holding down the fort?
+The question is, what's the best kind of load for a home defense shotgun?

 Of course, sheer intimidation won't always solve your big problem.
-Well, what do you feed your shotgun against your home-invading foes?
+Well, what do you feed your semi-automatic or pump shotgun against your home-invading foes?

-Below are Remington 12-gauge shotgun shells opened up for you to see the actual payload.
-Impressive, right?
-Well, each load from 7 1/2 shot on the left to even the mighty shotgun slug on the right has a purpose in home defense.
+Well, each load from 7 1/2 shot to the mighty shotgun slug has a purpose in home defense.

-Birdshot has excellent track record for up-close-and-personal damage with minimal penetration to household walls.
+Birdshot has an excellent track record for up-close-and-personal damage with no over-penetration to household walls.
 If the distance is somewhat far, you'd better think bigger, such as the smaller-sized buckshot loads.

-The handy size chart shows a size comparison of how these projectiles stack up against each other.
-You can use any of these sizes in a pinch, but personally, I'd begin with nothing smaller than No. 8 for close range.
+Shotgun ammo size comparisons will show how these projectiles stack up against each other.
+You can use any of the sizes in a pinch, but personally, I'd begin with nothing smaller than No. 8 for close range.
 No. 4 loads would be even better.

 What about shotgun slugs?
 Unless you're living in big bear country or have to shoot through heavy barricades, save shotgun slugs for big-game hunting.
 A 1,000-pound bear knocking down your cabin door takes more to stop than a home invader.